-This recipe—crispy sesame tofu, lightly fried in a spicy-sweet ginger-sesame sauce topped with slivered sugar snap peas—has been a long time coming!
+This recipe for crispy sesame tofu, lightly fried, coated in a spicy-sweet ginger-sesame sauce then topped with slivered sugar snap peas, has been a long time coming!

 The first time I ever had fried tofu was at a—at the time—pretty edgy restaurant on West St. in Annapolis Maryland, called Tsunami.
 Have you been there?
 It’s more of a locals-only spot so you may not have heard of it if you were just passing through Annapolis as a visitor.

 Now that you know about it though, stop in and check it out the next time you’re in the area!
 The food is amazing which is probably why it’s been in business so long.

 Even if you have little to no cooking experience, if you can follow directions, then you can make this fried tofu.
 You up for it?
 The reward will be feeling like you’re eating dinner out at a trendy restaurant.
 So, stick with me here!

-You will also want to lightly toast the sesame seeds ahead of time.
+You will also want to lightly toast the sesame seeds ahead of time or buy sesame seeds already toasted.
 This will help everything come together nicely at the end without a lot of stress so you can focus on cooking the tofu, which is easy but may be the hardest part if you’re never done it before.

 Do you need special tools to fry tofu?